by HarveyKent

 “What do you think is in back of it?”
 Air Wave asked.
 “I take it you don’t believe what he claims, that he’s the Spirit of the South or whatever.”

-“I don’t know,” Green Arrow said, “but there has to be money involved somewhere.
+“I don’t know,” Green Arrow replied, “but there has to be money involved somewhere.
 There always is; it always boils down to money.
 Or revenge, but most likely money.”

 “If you don’t mind, kid, why don’t you take that job?”
 Green Arrow suggested.
 “I need to see someone about this headless uniform problem.
 I’ve got an idea I want to follow up.”

-“It’s three o’clock now,” Green Arrow said.
+“It’s three o’clock now,” Green Arrow replied.
 “Meet me at six by that statue of John F. Kennedy over there in front of the library.
 And good hunting.”